Same as admission requirements for the BA Art History.

 Course load in summary: 5 ects (140 hrs)

-- Mid-term exam (50%): written exam on the content of lectures 1-7 (mix of essay and closed questions).
+Mid-term exam (50%): written exam on the content of lectures 1-7 (mix of essay questions).

-- Final exam (50%): written exam on the content of lectures 8-14 (mix of essay and closed questions).
+Final exam (50%): written exam on the content of lectures 8-14 (mix of essay questions).

-Compensation: The weighted average grade should be at least 6.0 (rounded at one decimal).
+Compensation: The weighted average of the (constituent) examinations must be at least 6.0 (= a pass).
 For both the mid-term exam and the final exam a mark below 5.0 is not allowed.

 Exam review: How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-Blackboard will be used to share visual resources related to the course, as well as to publish exams for practice.
+Blackboard will be used to share visual resources and literature material, related to the course, as well as to publish exams for practice.

 Visual resources via Blackboard